abcum/tmpl/README.md

 - Generate files from templates
 - Useful for go:generate commands
-- Accepts data as json or in a file
+- Accepts data as json or from a file
 - Templates are processed and compiled
 - Process and compile multiple templates at once